homermultitext/hmt-textmodel/README.md

-# edmodel
+# HMT text model

 Editions of the HMT project follow the OHCO2 model for citable texts.

-In addition, the text contents of citable nodes are modelled as a sequence of tokens with multiple properties.
+This library supports working with the text contents of citable nodes as a sequence of tokens with specified properties.

-The initial focus of the library is code to instantiate this model from TEI-conformant XML following HMT guidelines.
+The initial focus of the library is instantiating this model from TEI-conformant XML following HMT guidelines, and generating a variety of analytical exemplars from the resulting analyses.

 ## Status